fsprojects/fsharp-hashcollections/README.md

 - Implement IEqualityComparer<> for either the contents (HashSet) or the key (HashMap).
 - (Optional): Be a struct type.
 This is recommended for performance as it produces more optimised equality checking code at runtime.

-An example with the type "Int" for the custom equality comparer:
+An example with the type "Int" for the custom equality comparer (which in testing exhibits slightly faster perf than the default):

 ```
 type IntEqualityTemplate =